 - Bid count axis (left): The number of bids that occurred within each bid range.
 Each bar in the chart is color-coded to represent 1) the winning bids and 2) the highest losing bids.

 A winning bid is a bid that won an auction and generated an impression.
-A highest losing bid is the next highest bid after the winning bid.
-Highest losing bids don’t win auctions or generate impressions.
-However, they can help you identify bidding patterns and trends.
+A highest losing bid is the highest bid from Authorized Buyers or Open Bidding where neither were the winner of the auction.
+This might happen for one of the following reasons:

 - Bid range axis (bottom): The amount of each bid, grouped into ranges.
 The bars in the chart are arranged along this axis and demonstrate which bid ranges accounted for more bids.